M66B/FairEmail/FAQ.md

 The error *...
 Network unreachable ...* means that the email server was not reachable via the current internet connection, for example because internet traffic is restricted to local traffic only.

 The error *...
-Host is unresolved ...* or "*...
-Unable to resolve host ...* means that the address of the email server could not be resolved.
+Host is unresolved ...*, *...
+Unable to resolve host ...* or *...
+No address associated with hostname ...* means that the address of the email server could not be resolved into an IP address.
-This might be caused by ad blocking or an unreachable or not properly working [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.
+This might be caused by a VPN, ad blocking or an unreachable or not properly working (local) [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.

 The error *...
 Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively terminated an existing connection.